The 5 Best Bike Speedometers Suitable for Beginner Cyclists

 Its internal memory can store up to 30 activities, so you can check your ride history and progress.

-The biggest M3’s disadvantage is the short 8-hour battery life.
-On the other hand, you can recharge the battery and don’t have to replace it (which brings additional costs).
+The biggest disadvantage of the M3 is its short 8-hour battery life.
+On the other hand, you can recharge the battery and don’t have to replace it (which incurs additional costs).

 iGPSPORT 50S